COVID-19 Note: A NEW event for our Autumn programme! Click here for Halsway’s COVID-19 Guidance for your visit.

 Who’s it For?

-We’re thinking about that.
-Definitely nyckelharpa players, accordionists, probably other musicians too who’d like to explore Swedish repertoire.
-If you’re interested, get in touch, either with the Manor or directly with Vicki (via the UK Nyckelharpa Project website – nyckelharpa.me.uk/contact) and we’ll include you in our plans if we can!
+Nyckelharpa players, accordionists, fiddle players, guitarists… We’ll be a fairly select group due to COVID restrictions, so Vicki & Jonny will likely plan the programme around those who’ve signed-up, though it’s probably not ideal for total beginners.
+If you’re interested but unsure, get in touch either with the Manor or directly with Vicki (via the UK Nyckelharpa Project website – nyckelharpa.me.uk/contact) and we’ll include you in our plans if we can!

 Vicki Swan & Jonny Dyer have developed a strong reputation for a delivering great performances time and time again.
 Once known mainly for for their instrumental skills with Scottish smallpipes, accordion and Swedish nyckelharpa, they are now being accepted as impressive song arrangers and writers.Vicki & Jonny effortlessly blend traditional material with contemporary interpretations whilst equally creating original self penned tunes and songs that are entirely at home in the tradition.
 Out of this combination they have developed a sound that is both familiar and fresh.